 Vinnies was next, where I have bought many things in the past, and then around the corner to what is now called the Heartbeat Market.
 This may have been the biggest of all that we saw.
 I was now at the stage where I was pretty op shopped out, but I did spot this little treausre of an EP.
 We decided that we had all finished op shopping and would be purely tourists from now on.
 We spotted another open shop on our way down to the Jetty but looked the other way.

 We took the more scenic back route through Nana Glen and Glenreagh.
 I had hoped the jacarandas would be in bloom there, because Grafton in late October is an amazing experience.
 Photos do not do it justice.
 We even spotted a tantalising preview in one of the op shops in Toormina.
 Alas, we were too early.
 There was only one little tree that put on a show for us, and the flame trees, famed in the Cold Chisel song, were disappointing as well.
-I have included a photo I took in Grafton in 2006, for comparison.

 This would not be our only disappointment in Grafton.
 Some time ago, Jo had acquired at an op shop a little milk jug that read 'Marble Bar Grafton'.
 She had done some research and discovered that the Notaras brothesr had run two Marble Bar cafes in Grafton, so thought she would donate the jug to the Grafton Historical Society.
 You can read about the Notaras family and see a photo of the original Marble Bar cafe here: